 Seeing them straining at the oars, for the wind was against them, at about the fourth watch of the night He came to them, walking on the sea; and He intended to pass by them.
 Mark 6:48 (NASB)

 There are several important facts we do not want to miss!
 First, Mark says the time of the night was the fourth watch.
-The Jews broke the night hours up into four watches.
+The night hours were divided into four watches.
 The first watch was from 6:00 p.m. to 9:00 p.m.
 The second watch was from 9:00 p.m. to midnight.
 The third watch was from midnight to 3:00 a.m.
 The fourth watch was from 3:00 a.m. to 6:00 a.m.
 This means the disciples had been rowing for a long time and they were only in the middle of the sea.
 They should have already rowed across the sea, but they were in the middle.
 An Olympic rower could have crossed the sea in about two hours.

 The second important fact is that Jesus saw them from the mountain.
 We are told that Jesus saw the disciples straining at the oars from three to four miles away in the dark of night with a storm battering the boat and blowing winds?
 Wow!
 What does that reveal?
 One thing we know is that Jesus did not have the modern military night vision goggles.
 He did not need them.
 He had divine vision!